toddbauer86/Third-Party-APIs/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist

+This is a work in progress.
+Some functions of the code do not work.
+This will be updated in the future but submitting night of 3/13 to avoid late score.